mastrofran/XFAVR-Auto-Column-Chromatography/README.md

 git clone https://github.com/mastrofran/Auto-Column-Chromatography.git
 ```

-- The [**XFAVR program**](/Code/XFAVR_Code/XFAVR_Code.ino) that runs on the Arduino to control the device is located in the [Code/XFAVR_Code](/Code/XFAVR_Code) subfolder and was written using C++.
+- The [**XFAVR program**](/Code/XFAVR_Code/XFAVR_Code.ino) that runs on the programmable microcontroller to control the device is located in the [Code/XFAVR_Code](/Code/XFAVR_Code) subfolder and was written using C++.

 #### Arduino Program:
 Download the [official Arduino software](https://www.arduino.cc/en/software) for your computer operating system.

-- The recommended way to run the XFAVR program on an Arduino device is to download the official Arduino program for your chosen computer operating system.
-This program is used to communicate with Arduino microcontroller via a computer.
-Detailed instructions on how to use this program are provided in the [**documentation**](https://mastrofran.github.io/XFAVRdocs/).
+- The recommended way to run the XFAVR program on an programmable microcontroller is to download the official programmable microcontroller program for your chosen computer operating system.
+This program is used to communicate with programmable microcontroller microcontroller via a computer.
+Detailed instructions on how to use this program are provided in the documentation.

 #### Cura Slicer:
 Download the [official Cura Slicer](https://ultimaker.com/software/ultimaker-cura/) for your computer operating system.